vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 43\.
 This envisages the world as the sum total of the fruits (phala) brought about by observance or non-observance of dharma, which is thus instrumental to world creation.
 44\. cf. Udayana, Kusumanjali4.1.
 45\.
 Since they are products, they have been produced by a person (God) who knew the means by which to produce them (dharma and adharma).
 46\.
-This is the Mimasă view which holds that the dharma and adharma as instruments in creation are always the dharma and adharma of a particular intelligent being whose body is itself the product of dharms and adharma and can therefore never, however intelligent he may be, control them.
+This is the Mimasā view which holds that the dharma and adharma as instruments in creation are always the dharma and adharma of a particular intelligent being whose body is itself the product of dharms and adharma and can therefore never, however intelligent he may be, control them.
 The Mimimsaka admits that the universe, being made up of parts, is subject to origination and destruction, but never at one time, since all entities presuppose former acts that have brought them about.
 NOTES
 127
 The law of dharma and adharma necessarily operates eternally.
 No agency is possible which can intervene in this eternal operation fromact to act, by either beginning or ending the universe.
 On this cf. Prakarapapafcikā, p.
-137 ff. for the Prabhakara view, and Slokavirttika, Sambandhäkṣepaparihara 47-116 for the Bhitta view.
-47. lit. "that which is unprecedented, not known before, se. by other means of knowledge" in Mimämsä it describes especially that suprasensible power inherent in the act which makes it produce its result.
+137 ff. for the Prabhakara view, and Slokavirttika, Sambandhākṣepaparihara 47-116 for the Bhitta view.
+47. lit. "that which is unprecedented, not known before, se. by other means of knowledge" in Mimāmsā it describes especially that suprasensible power inherent in the act which makes it produce its result.
 48\.
 The argument is that one cannot know that the act will indeed produce an effect until this effect has materialized; thus the act's power-apurea-cannot be known beforehand as the instrument of effectuation.
 By the Naiyayika's definition only one who knows what instruments are effective in production can actually produce.
 49. unidentified.
-50\. mantra and arthavada: the terms indicate that the Naiyayika continues to address the Mimimsaka, for these of course are Mimämsä terms, mantra being the Vedic formula used at the ritual, arthavada the descriptive, noninjunctive passages of Brahmana and later Vedic texts.
+50\. mantra and arthavada: the terms indicate that the Naiyayika continues to address the Mimimsaka, for these of course are Mimāmsā terms, mantra being the Vedic formula used at the ritual, arthavada the descriptive, noninjunctive passages of Brahmana and later Vedic texts.
 51. RV.
 10. 90.
 14.
 52\.
-Yamuna concurs in the Mimämsaka's refutation of the Naiyayika's views, to the extent that he too rejects that the existence of God can be proved by reason; but he will counter the Mimagisa assertion that God cannot be proved at all, that in fact there is neither room nor purpose for a God in the universe.
+Yamuna concurs in the Mimāmsaka's refutation of the Naiyayika's views, to the extent that he too rejects that the existence of God can be proved by reason; but he will counter the Mimagisa assertion that God cannot be proved at all, that in fact there is neither room nor purpose for a God in the universe.
 For Yamuna, God has all the characteristics He has for the Naiyayika, but he proves them from Scripture, not reason.
 53\.
 That which makes the Veda authoritative, i.e., a means of valid knowledge, is just this that it communicates knowledge of apurva facts, e.g., that a soma sacrifice is a means of attaining heaven, i.e., generally matters pertaining to dharma.
 20
 120